julienetie/mimetic/README.md

 - Import the mimetic function and call it ideally in the head of the document
 - Resize the window past the mimetic-breakpoint

-### Can Mimetic detect the desktop browser's zoom level
+### Can Mimetic detect the desktop browser's zoom level?
 Yes.
 Although this is possible, it's not recommended to make your applicaton rely on it.
 Treat this feature as an enhancement not a necessity.

-### Why is Mimetic a thing
-In an ideal world, typoography that scales with it's surroundings produces more harmonised astetics and can upscalling automatically.

 ### Support
 Mimetic supports all everygreen browsers and gracefully falls back to your 1024px (64em) design for unsupported browsers.

+**By default, Mimetic is not a JavaScript dependency pre-se.
+If Mimetic or JavaScript fails, the web page will still be accessible**

+> ### Why is Mimetic a thing
+> In an ideal world, typoography that scales with it's surroundings produces more harmonised astetics and can upscalling automatically.
+>
-### What about alternatives?
+> ### What about alternatives?
-Most alternatives appear to have some combination of the below issues:
+> Most alternatives appear to have some combination of the below issues:
+>

-Inconsistent browser compatibility, difficult to no ability to zoom thus breaking accessibility, doesn't scale padding/ margin/ line-height and other relative dimensions, doesn’t respect the style attributes on elements.
+> Inconsistent browser compatibility, difficult to no ability to zoom thus breaking accessibility, doesn't scale padding/ margin/ line-height and other relative dimensions, doesn’t respect the style attributes on elements.
 Must always specify relative dimensions (padding/ margin)(More maintenance), you can’t specify relative dimensions, scales to a container only, framework dependent, lacks a breakpoint, fonts blur or is no longer being maintained.

 ### Install
 `npm i mimetic`